tebinraouf/webchecker/README.md

 * WebChecker

-    This class is just a wrapper class for the WebCheckerModel.
+    This class is just a wrapper and convenient class for the WebCheckerModel.

     ```Java
     WebChecker checker = new WebChecker(); //[1]